jochenjonc/blog-component-state/README.md

 Let's see what we can do with the above example.
 As we know we adopted the accumulation function to remove keys with undefined from the state object.

-By emitting `undefined` after emission of the last value we can cleanup this state.
+By emitting `undefined` after emission of the last value, we can clean up this state.
-We can also initialize it with zero even if the first value is sent later in time.
+We can also initialize it with zero even if the first value is sent later.

 Lets add one line to our state slice observable: